 Collaboration and connections with a wide range of scholars from across the globe and nation are vital to advancing the research and education missions of the University.
-Visiting scholars may come to Florida State University at the invitation of an FSU faculty or staff member working in their field.
+Visiting scholars may come to Florida State University for set periods of time at the invitation of an FSU faculty or staff member working in their field.

 Visiting scholars work collaboratively with the faculty or staff member in areas of research and creative activity.
 These activities should be of mutual benefit to the scholar and to FSU.
 These activities help keep the faculty current with a wide range of innovations from around the world, build linkages for further research collaboration, enhance the reach and recognition of our university and its programs, and allow FSU students to learn about other cultures and different approaches to common challenges.

 If you are an FSU faculty member or staff who would like to host a visiting scholar to engage in collaborative research for a limited time please follow the steps outlined below.

 If you are interested in coming to FSU as a domestic or international visiting scholar, the first step is to identify a faculty member and a common research interest in which you will collaborate during your visit and who will serve as your host.
 You will need to contact that faculty member directly and discuss whether coming to FSU as a visiting scholar would be of mutual benefit to you and the FSU faculty member.
 The invitation process is initiated by the FSU host.

 Inviting a Visiting Scholar/Researcher